suitjs/core/README.md

 Suit.model.data("content",{title: "New Title", name: "Carl"});  //returns {title: "New Title", name: "Carl"}
 ```

-We can easily avoid the hassle of reading {HTML, Input, Form}Elements and extracting their data.
+We can easily avoid the hassle of reading [HTML, Input, Form]Elements and extracting their data.

 For more detailed information on **Model** features.
 Check the **[documentation](http://suitjs.com/docs/core/Suit.model.html)**.